hadronlabs-org/drop-points-crawler/README.md

     2. Store the data in the database
     3. Update the task status to `ready`
     4. In case of error, update the task status to `fail`
-4. Aggregate the data for the users who passed KYC and store it in the database
+4. Aggregate the data for the users and store it in the database
-5. Update `referal_balance` for the users who referred the users who passed KYC
+5. Update `referal_balance` for the users who passed KYC who referred the users
 6. Update the tasks status to `processed`

 ## Database schema